 Feral animal and weed control - Control or eradicate weeds, feral pigs, foxes and feral cats where the Hastings River mouse occurs.
 (Refer to ‘Related information’ for website links providing information on weed and pest animal management, including details on prevention and various methods of control, as well as local contact details.)

 Sustainable grazing - Grazing should be excluded from the sites where the Hastings River mouse is known or is likely to occur.

 Fire management - On the sites where the Hastings River mouse occurs, fire regimes should include the following:

-- the interval between fires is five to ten years or greater; and
+- the interval between fires is five to ten years or greater

-- a mosaic of burnt and unburnt areas is created on the site so at most only one third of the site is burnt at any one time, with a minimum of one third always unburnt for at least five years.
+- a mosaic of burnt and unburnt areas is created on the site so at most only one-third of the site is burnt at any one time, with a minimum of one-third always left unburnt for at least five years.